sourcehut-mirrors/chawan/doc/api.md

 A currently incomplete interface for retrieving and setting configuration options.
-In general, names are the same as in config.toml, except all `-` (ASCII hyphen) characters are stripped and the next character is upper-cased (underscore). e.g. `external.cgi-dir` can be queried as `config.external.cgiDir`, etc.<br>
+In general, names are the same as in config.toml, except all `-` (ASCII hyphen) characters are stripped and the next character is upper-cased. e.g. `external.cgi-dir` can be queried as `config.external.cgiDir`, etc.<br>
 Setting individual options sometimes works, but sometimes they do not get propagated as expected.
 Consider this an experimental API.<br>